Coldcard/firmware/docs/mk4-secure-elements.md

 Me PINs.
 Mk4 implements those feature in SE2.

+### Trick PIN Operation

+When a PIN is entered, it is hashed through a series of operations that take a round trip to SE1.
+This is the same as the Mk3 using its secure element for key stretching.
+A 32-byte deterministic hash, dependent on secrets from the main MCU and SE1 and unique to each COLDCARD, is returned.
+The hash is compared against all 14 of the slots in SE2.

+A few least significant bits (LSB) are masked out of the hash.
+If the PIN entered matches one of the slots, the masked-out bits are checked.
+Based on the check, two values are taken: `tc_arg` and `tc_flags`.
+These two values implement flags and arguments required to implement the Trick PIN features.

+### Trick PIN slot data

+The flags are checked along with their corresponding arguments if a match is found while iterating through all the slots.
+Some flags are implemented directly in the boot loader before anything is sent to Micropython.
+Other flags are passed to Micropython for implementation or are implemented in both the boot ROM and Micropython.

+**Example 1** A flag is set for Fast Wipe and an attacker has control of the I2C-bus going to SE2 and the one-wire bus going to SE1.
+They can attempt to block the wipe in hopes of trying different PINs without damaging anything, but they will fail.
+If `tc_flags`, which is a bitmask, indicates a Fast Wipe, the seed wiping happens inside the main MCU.
+It clears data inside the main MCU extremely quickly and with no external signals &mdash; either before or after &mdash;
+to indicate it happened.
+This prevents blocking Fast Wipe.

+**Example 2** The login countdown feature allows specifying a Trick PIN.
+When the Trick PIN is entered, the COLDCARD will show a countdown timer and the time that must elapse before logging in is allowed.
+`tc_arg` encodes the number of minutes on the delay.

+**Example 3** Although SE2 holds the Trick PINs, it does not know the True PIN and Delta Mode will not reveal the full True PIN.
+The "Delta More" Trick PIN has its unique hash result, and an entry from SE1 is used to calculate the True PIN.
+This is accomplished by masking out the last four digits of the hash and substituting four digits from `tc_arg`.
+Limiting it to four digits enables a difference between the Delta PIN and the True PIN.

+This makes the True PIN unknowable without knowing the Delta Mode Trick PIN; SE2 cannot be searched for the True PIN and generating the PIN hashes for SE2 would only be possible after cracking SE1 and the main MCU.

 ## Spare Slots

 Moving the duress wallet and Brick Me PINs to SE2 left free storage